nuodb/nuodb-helm-charts/docs/HowToArchiveJournal.md

 #### Upgrade the NoHotCopy StatefulSet
-First, scale the StatefulSet to 0.
+1) scale the StatefulSet to 0.
 ```shell
 kubectl scale statefulset -n nuodb sm-database-nuodb-cluster0-demo --replicas=0
 statefulset.apps/sm-database-nuodb-cluster0-demo scaled
 ```

-Second, delete all PVCs
+2) delete all PVCs
 ```shell
 kubectl delete pvc -n nuodb <PVC_NAME>
 ```

 In this case, the `<PVC_NAME>` will be `archive-volume-sm-database-nuodb-cluster0-demo-0`.

-Third, delete the StatefulSet:
+3) delete the StatefulSet:
 ```shell
 kubectl delete statefulset -n nuodb sm-database-nuodb-cluster0-demo
 ```

-Fourth, reinstall the StatefulSet using Helm.
+4) reinstall the StatefulSet using Helm.
 To enable the journal on the deleted StatefulSet, use the following value:
 ```
 database.sm.noHotCopy.journalPath.enabled=true